-- Learn CASPER methodology and principles. - Develop a flow-chart and/or other processes for conducting a CASPER in Nebraska. - Design data collection forms. - Assist state and local health department with designing a methodology and plan for conducting a CASPER in Nebraska.
+- Learn CASPER/RNA methodology and principles. - Develop a flow-chart and/or other processes for conducting a CASPER or other RNA in Nebraska. - Design data collection forms. - Assist state and local health department with designing a methodology and plan for conducting a CASPER/RNA in Nebraska.